-Any member of the seminary community who has reason to believe that a student residing in Fuller housing has been missing for an unreasonable amount of time (usually at least 24 hours), or who receives a report from anyone that a student is missing, should immediately contact the Fuller Department of Campus Safety.
+Any student, employee, or other individual who has reason to believe that a student residing in On-Campus Student Housing is missing should immediately report it to the Fuller Department of Campus Safety or the Manager of Housing & Residential Community, who will pass the report on to Campus Safety.
+Reporting parties are not required to wait until the student is missing at least 24 hours to submit a report-they can notify Campus Safety sooner.
+Any missing student report must be referred immediately to Fuller's Department of Campus Safety.
 Campus Safety is open 24/7 and can be reached at 626.584.5444.
-Every effort will be made to contact the Chief of Campus Safety or his or her designee to further explore the avenue to take in reporting a missing person.
+Every effort will be made to contact the Chief of Campus Safety or his or her designee to further explore the appropriate avenue to take in reporting the missing person.